wallacegibbon/e-language-compiler/README.md

 But parameters are not supported.

-Referencing a macro is different.
+Referencing a macro is different from C language (but same as Erlang).
 We need a `?` mark before the macro name.
-(Just like how macro works in Erlang)

 ```text
 ?GPIOD^.BSH = 0b1_1101;
 ```

-In C language, we can't tell whether a symbol is a macro or variable or function, which make code hard to understand.
+> In C language, we can't tell whether a symbol is a macro or variable or function, which make code hard to understand.
-By introducing the `?` mark, we can always know it's a macro.
+> By introducing the `?` mark, we can always know it's a macro.

 # The Compiler